 Let the tail droop when sick or unhappy

-Twitch their ears when agitated
+Twitch their ears and tail when agitated

 Flutter their eyelids to show trust